Response Caching in ASP.NET Core

 • Proxy Caches can do the same, helping reduce the load on the server and speeding up response times for users behind the proxy.

-The ResponseCacheAttribute in ASP.NET Core allows developers to control how responses from Web Applications are cached.
-This attribute can be applied to controller actions or entire controllers, and it specifies the parameters necessary for setting appropriate HTTP headers for caching responses.
-The ResponseCache Attribute itself does not cache content.
-Instead, it sets the appropriate HTTP headers that control the caching behavior.
+To implement Response Caching, we need to use the ResponseCacheAttribute in ASP.NET Core.
+This attribute allows developers to control how responses from Web Applications are cached.
+It can be applied to controller actions or entire controllers and specifies the parameters necessary for setting appropriate HTTP headers for caching responses.

 • Duration(int): Specifies the time, in seconds, for which the response should be cached.
 This sets the max-age directive of the Cache-Control header.